 And the fully restored, corrected, and enhanced version of NASA ID#AS07-03-1531 available on The Apollo 7 Flight Images USB (click on the image below for full resolution):

 The same images below are at a scale of 10% to illustrate the much larger image sizes of the images on The Apollo 7 Flight Images USB:

-Commemorate the 50th Anniversary of Apollo 7 in 2018 by getting your copy of The Apollo 7 Flight Images USB today!
+Commemorate the 50th Anniversary of Apollo 7 in 2018 with your copy of The Apollo 7 Flight Images USB!

 Click the image below to Order